-In case you’re wondering, I’m not that guy.
+In case you’re wondering, We’re not that type of law firm.

-One of my pet peeves is when lawyers bring their own aggression to an already fraught situation.
-It doesn’t help, and it doesn’t solve anything.
-I’m solutions-focused, and I like to work with people who are looking for a resolution, not an argument.
+We are solutions-focused, and like to work with people who are looking for a resolution, not an argument.
 Your lawyer should be helping to navigate a complex legal space, not ramping up an already difficult and emotional situation.